orris27/computer_science_notes/english/writing.md

     1. argument: see many armed police officers => remind them of terrorism and crime => feel uncomfortable and anxious => cannot enjoy the tourist attractions => spoil their trips
     2. examples: Paris after the terrorist explosion: increased the number of police officers - terrify the tourists

-24. feel exhaust(do exercise)
+24. feel exhaust(do physical exercise)

-25. 无
+25. imitate violent behaviours
+    1. argument: immature
+        1. => right and wrong => aggresive => anti-social activities
+        2. => control => distracted => concentrate on study => academic performance
+    2. examples: shooting & killing, join gangs

+26. cause health problem
-26. stare at the screen or book for a long time => cause eye strain
+    + stare at the screen or book for a long time => cause eye strain

 ### 联想